alinasytnik/alinasytnik/README.md

 - https://www.vegoil-baltic.com/
 - https://www.alabena.com/

-💬 Currently I am learning how to test web apps with Cypress and Puppeteer, build websites in JavaScript, React and its ecosystem.
+💬 Currently I am learning how to test web apps with Cypress and Puppeteer, Playwright build websites in JavaScript, React and its ecosystem.

 🌱 Also I am a big fan of modern design patterns, so in free time I am working with Figma to create designs